 The next beach you will come to as you enter into Luquillo from Route 3 is Playa Fortuna.
 Located just off Route 3, on Road 193, this beach is more like a beach-front park.
 It has a large, grassy field that opens onto a narrow stretch of sand.
 There are some waves — there was a local family there and the kids were having a ball on their boogie boards.
 You park on grass and set up where ever you want.

 Playa Fortuna is what I would call a local beach — locals enjoy it a lot, but it is not maintained, so it is not always clean.
 They bring their dogs to this beach.
 There is some trash and broken bottles around.
 So watch where you step.
 This beach, and the general area, is not my favorite — the sand is too narrow and the neighborhood is a bit too depressed for me.
 But I did notice that the eastern end had some nice shells and a few pieces of sea glass.

-To get to Playa Fortuna from Route 3, turn north on Road 193 (there is a fruit stand on the corner), then make first the first right and follow the road to the ocean.
+To get to Playa Fortuna from Route 3, turn north on Road 193, then make first the first right and follow the road to the ocean.
 Unless you are interested in shelling and/or hunting sea glass, I would go to another beach.

 Another beach that is really more pretty to look at, instead of actually setting down and beaching it, is located just off of Route 3 behind the Kiosks.
 Called Luquillo Beach, this area can get pretty dirty with trash (especially after a weekend).
 There appear to be some reefs by the old boat ramp that might have some snorkeling.
 I would suggest getting away from the kioska- walk way to the left or right for a little more peace and clean.

 To get to this beach, turn at the Kiosks and take the small road behind them.
-Park anywhere on the beach or in the Kiosk parking lot.
+Park anywhere on the beach “parking” area or in the Kiosk parking lot.